I’m back to discuss the second episode of RuPaul’s Drag Race All Stars Season 7’s back-to-back streaming premiere of its All Winners season.

 The judges clocked that Jaida’s Lady Chablis was Looks 10, Humor 3, and they loved the stupidity of Prince once Jaida leaned into that stupidity.
 Shea gets a mild split decision, with Michelle and Ross liking opposite Snatch Characters from each other, but everyone digs the mixed references of her outfit.

 In private deliberations, the Jinkx gushing deservedly continues.
-All of the judges go to bat hard for Raja, but Ross and Ru rightfully point out how much actual live-on-her-feet improv she was doing and how much of a point of view she brought to both characters while never using the humor.
+All of the judges go to bat hard for Raja, but Ross and Ru rightfully point out how much actual live-on-her-feet improv she was doing and how much of a point of view she brought to both characters.
 Ross manages to make some apologies for her look.

 Everyone loved Monét’s Mike Tyson, and Ru proclaims her muscle-dress her favorite outfit of the night – but there’s dead silence about her Martin Lawrence.
 Viv doesn’t warrant a mention.